smithjd/sql-pet/docs/21-r-query-postgres-metadata.md

 ![](./screenshots/ER-diagram-symbols.png)

 The `information_schema` is a trove of information *about* the database.
 Its format is more or less consistent across the different SQL implementations that are available.
 Here we explore some of what's available using several different methods.
-Postgres stores [a lot of metadata](https://www.postgresql.org/docs/current/static/infoschema-columns.html).
+PostgreSQL stores [a lot of metadata](https://www.postgresql.org/docs/current/static/infoschema-columns.html).

 ### Contents of the `information_schema`
 For this chapter R needs the `dbplyr` package to access alternate schemas.
 A [schema](http://www.postgresqltutorial.com/postgresql-server-and-database-objects/) is an object that contains one or more tables.
 Most often there will be a default schema, but to access the metadata, you need to explicitly specify which schema contains the data you want.